Swanson-Hysell-Group/2023_Demag_GUI_tutorial/README.md

 Mac:
 https://github.com/PmagPy/PmagPy-Standalone-OSX/releases/latest

 *The first time you open the Mac version, you need to right-click and select open.
+You may need to right-click and select open twice.
 Double-clicking will not open as we are not Apple-verified developers.*

 Windows:
 https://github.com/PmagPy/PmagPy-Standalone-Windows/releases/latest